bar-and-c/mondrian/README.md

 field.
 The left contains status of "ready for review" on Gerrit, and the right holds the status of "reviewed", i.e. ready for merge or more work.

-The status is reported as follows: white is "good", blue is "almost good", yellow is "almost bad" and red is (surprise!) "bad".
+The status is reported by colouring the fields on the screen as follows:

+* white is "good",
+* blue is "almost good",
+* yellow is "almost bad", and
+* red is (surprise!) "bad".

 The concept of good/bad is different for the three groups.
-The build is either good or bad.
-One could imagine warnings producing an "almost good/bad" status, but we have warnings treated as errors.
-The tests are currently only good/bad as well, i.e. if only one of the test jobs in a field is not a success, the entire field is red.
+The Jenkins status (build and test jobs) can be:

+* "bad", if there are any failed job in that group,
+* "almost bad", if there are any unstable jobs on that group,
+* "good", if there are any successful jobs (but no failed or unstable), or
+* "almost good", if there are only aborted and/or not run jobs in that group.

-The Gerrit fields are good if there are no issues at all, e.g. nothing at all ready for review.
-Then there are limits, defined in the config file, which defines how many changes in each category means "almost good", et cetera.
+The Gerrit status fields can be:

+* "good" if there are no issues at all (e.g. nothing at all ready for review),
-The config file, mondrian.json, also contains the URLs to Jenkins and Gerrit, and also the build and test jobs to monitor.
+* "almost good", if the number of issues is less than a configured limit,
+* "almost bad", if the number of issues is less than another configured limit,
+* "bad", if the number of issues in that group is over the "almost bad" limit.

+These limits are defined in mondrian.json.

 ### Requirements